 (we've put the first D at the last spot), because this is just the same pattern; if the necklace is put on a table, it is just rotating it a bit, or, alternately, looking at it from a slightly different angle.
-Also, note that the pattern which corresponds to flipping over the necklace.
+Also, note that the pattern is identified with which corresponds to flipping over the necklace as the second sequence is the first sequence read from right to left.
 Now the question is how many rubies and diamonds we need to purchase in order to make all the different designs?
 It turns out that this can be approached using the theory of group actions on sets and a general formula we'll develop can be applied here.
-Turns out there are 4752 such different designs; that will require 47520 diamonds and 47520 rubies.
+It turns out that there are 4752 such different designs; that will require 47520 diamonds and 47520 rubies.
 Perhaps the idea should be reconsidered ;-)